Test Sets & Runs

 Add or remove fields by dragging and dropping, or by pressing on the “+” and “-” signs.

-Notice that part of these fields are displayed as “Test:<Field-Name>”, these are the fields from the Test Library that you can display in the Test Instance grid.
+Notice that part of these fields are displayed as “Test:<Field-Name>”, or 'LastRun: Field-name'.
+These are the fields from the Test Library or from runs that you can display in the Test Instance grid.

 Running your Tests